desword/shellcode_tools/README.md

 # shellcode_tools
-useful tools for writing shellcode
+A collection of useful tools for writing shellcode

+### patternLocOffset.py

+For generating a string to  calculate the offset of RA.

 ### shell_extractor.py